tromp/tromp.github.io/_posts/2023-03-25-largest-number.md

 ```
 (λt. t t (λh λf λn. n h f n) t t t) (λf λx. f (f x))
 ```
+The top of this post shows a [graphical representation[(https://tromp.github.io/cl/diagrams.html) of the term.
 The last 16 bits of the program---making up more than a quarter of its size---encodes the term λf λx. f (f x), which takes arguments f and x in turn, and iterates f twice on x.
 This is the standard way of representing numbers in